Table Of Contents

 The D-Link DIR-880L is the company’s very first AC1900 router to hit the market more than two years ago, so how does it hold up against the rest of the modern day competition?

 Not too shabby, actually.
 The looks of the D-Link DIR-880L are certainly uninspiring to say the least, but it does help that it arrives in an all black shade while looking glossy in all of the right places.
 An outstanding part of the overall design would be the trio of dual-band dipole antennas arrayed across the rear segment.

 While we do not like the idea of having the USB 3.0 port located on the left side of the D-Link DIR-880L, it is still a better idea than having it placed right at the back like many other models out there.

 Versatile in placement

-We like the idea of having the option of placing the D-Link DIR-880L on a plane surface or to have it mounted on a wall courtesy of the included mounting screw slots that have been centered on the bottom segment.
-This provides the freedom of letting it remain pointed up or down according to our preference.
+We like the idea of having the option of placing the D-Link DIR-880L on a plane surface or, mounted on a wall courtesy of the included mounting screw slots that have been centered on the bottom segment.
+This provides the freedom of letting it remain pointed up or down according to preference.

-With newer routers in the market, the technology on the D-Link DIR-880L might not make the cut anymore for the discerning consumer who want nothing but the latest.
+Although there’s much to like, with many newer routers in the market, the technology on the D-Link DIR-880L might not make the cut anymore for the discerning consumer who favors nothing but the latest in tech.

-Best Router for Apple users – Apple AirPort Extreme Dual-Band
+Best wireless Routers for Apple users – Apple AirPort Extreme Dual-Band

 Sleek Apple design reflected all over